Pamela Weintraub

 FREELANCE WRITING & EDITING

-Wrote dozens of feature articles for many national magazines, including OMNI, Health, Redbook, Ms., McCall's, Audubon, Discover, Women's Day, American Health, Eating Well, Penthouse, HMS Beagle, My Generation, Modern Maturity, Self, Psychology Today and others, 1977-present.
+Wrote dozens of feature articles for many national magazines, including OMNI, Health, Redbook, Ms., McCall's, Audubon, Discover, Woman's Day, American Health, Eating Well, Penthouse, HMS Beagle, My Generation, Modern Maturity, Self, Psychology Today and others, 1977-present.
+Extensive writings can be seen at the features link on the website, astralgia.com

 Special Sections Editor for Newsweek International, 1989-2002.
 Working for the special projects department as a regular, out-of-house editor, created and edited several 15-60-page center sections a year on a variety of subjects from travel to biotechnology, wireless technology, and the environment.

 Columnist.
-Wrote two weekly columns, one on Business in Cyberspace, and the other on Entertainment in Cyberspace, for about 30 daily newspapers in the US and abroad, including The New York Daily News, The Boston Herald, The Seattle Post-Intelligencer, and The St. Paul Pioneer Press thrugh LA Times Syndicate, 1995-1996.
+Wrote two weekly columns, one on Business in Cyberspace, and the other on Entertainment in Cyberspace, for about 30 daily newspapers in the US and abroad, including the New York Daily News, Boston Herald, Seattle Post-Intelligencer, and St. Paul Pioneer Press through the Los Angeles Times Syndicate, 1995-1996.
 Wrote health and fitness column for Longevity, 1990-1992.
-Regular Contributor to Newsweek International's website for the global executive and the site's "Net Prophet" column on the future of business in Cyberspace.
+Regular Contributor to Newsweek International's website for the global executive and its "Net Prophet" column on the future of business in Cyberspace.

-OMNI Internet.
-As editor-in-chief of OMNI, converted the magazine into
+OMNI Internet, founding editor and editor-in-chief of OMNI.
+Converted the print magazine into

-one of the largest content-based websites at the dawn of the Internet age.
-Managed a full
+one of the largest content-based websites at the dawn of the Internet age, 1996-1998.
+(See details, above.)

 Event Horizon Web Productions, Inc.: Think Tank for the Web.
-Founded and ran a web production company specializing in health and science content as well as idea incubation.
-Through Event Horizon, was selected to present business plans at major Venture Conferences and launched multiple web ventures, including an award-winning webzine and a company that received millions of dollars in funding and still exists.
-Also produced live web events, including online book tours, online conferences, and an online SciFi Convention.
-Web event clients included Memorial Sloan-Kettering Cancer Center, Avon Books, and Warner Books.
+Founded and ran a web production company specializing in health and science content, concept incubation and communities.
+Through Event Horizon, was selected to present business plans at major Venture Conferences and launched multiple web ventures, including an award-winning science fiction webzine (Event Horizon: SF, Fantasy, Horror) and a company (Tools for Health, now called VoxBox) that received millions of dollars in funding and thrives in the black today.
 1998-2001.

 ENY Projects Web Hangout.
 Critically acclaimed web community for Brooklynites, covered in the New York Times, New York Post, and Daily News.
 Launched 1998.